How do I reserve a room?

 - To reserve tables in the vending area for fundraisers & sign-ups call Mary Beth Mallowe at 610.660.1066

-- On your MySJU homepage, on the lefthand side, it says "Post a Campus Announcement".
+- On The Nest homepage, on the lefthand side, it says "Post a Campus Announcement".
 Follow those steps, and it will be reviewed within 24 hours.
+References to alcohol, tobacco, drugs, nudity and any other topic deemed inappropriate are not permitted.
+Announcements which conflict with University contractual obligations may not be posted.

 How does my club request funds for programming?